dnviti/SmartWifiFanController/docs/01-introduction.md

 This ESP32-based project addresses these points by:

 * **Offering Deep Customization:** Users can define precise fan curves, control multiple aspects of the system, and even extend the functionality due to its open nature.
-* **Providing Multiple Control Interfaces:** Catering to different user preferences, whether it's direct physical interaction via an LCD, remote control via a web browser, technical interaction via a serial console, **or integration with home automation via MQTT.**
-* **Leveraging Modern Microcontroller Capabilities:** The ESP32's dual-core processor, built-in WiFi, and ample GPIOs make it an ideal platform for such a feature-rich device.
+* **Providing Multiple Control Interfaces:** Catering to different user preferences, whether it's direct physical interaction via an LCD, remote control via a web browser, technical interaction via a serial console, **or integration with home automation via MQTT with auto-discovery.** \* **Leveraging Modern Microcontroller Capabilities:** The ESP32's dual-core processor, built-in WiFi, and ample GPIOs make it an ideal platform for such a feature-rich device.
-* **Being an Educational Platform:** Building this project offers insights into embedded systems, PWM control, sensor integration, web servers on microcontrollers, real-time operating system (RTOS) concepts, **and IoT communication protocols like MQTT.**
+* **Being an Educational Platform:** Building this project offers insights into embedded systems, PWM control, sensor integration, web servers on microcontrollers, real-time operating system (RTOS) concepts, **and IoT communication protocols like MQTT, including service discovery mechanisms.**

 ## **1.3.
 Key Goals**